Electronic decay process spectra including nuclear degrees of freedom: Theory

-\end{widetext} Because the $F_\mu(\underline{E})$ are small shifts in the energy position of the resonant state $\ket{r}\ket{\chi_\lambda}$, which are further damped by Franck-Condon factors and because they describe the coupling between the nuclear resonant states via the continuum, we neglect them in the following.
+Because the $F_{\mu'}(\underline{E})$ are small shifts in the energy position of the resonance state $\ket{r}\ket{\chi_\lambda}$ caused by the interaction with the continuum, which are further damped by Franck-Condon factors, we neglect them in the following.